-Decline in value of a depreciating asset used for a non-taxable purpose decline in value of the asset for the years you used it for a taxable purpose.
+Decline in value of a depreciating asset used for a non-taxable purpose

 You calculate the decline in value and adjustable value of a depreciating asset from the start time independently of your use of the depreciating asset for a taxable purpose.
 However, you reduce your deduction for the decline in value by the extent that your use of the asset is for a non-taxable purpose.